 Shomyseh Sanjabi, Principal Investigator

-Shomyseh Sanjabi is an assistant investigator at the Gladstone Institute of Virology and Immunology and the Roddenberry Center for Stem Cell Biology and Medicine, and an assistant professor in the department of Microbiology and Immunology at the University of California, San Francisco (UCSF).
+Shomyseh Sanjabi is an assistant investigator at the Gladstone Institute of Virology and Immunology and the Roddenberry Center for Stem Cell Biology and Medicine, and an associate professor in the department of Microbiology and Immunology at the University of California, San Francisco (UCSF).
 She earned a bachelor’s degree in microbiology and molecular genetics from the University of California, Los Angeles (UCLA) in 1997.
 She earned her Ph.D. in microbiology, immunology and molecular genetics in 2003 from UCLA working with Dr. Stephen Smale on molecular mechanism of NF-kB family member specificity.
 She was recipient of a Cancer Research Institute Postdoctoral Fellowship and did her postdoctoral training in immunobiology at Yale University with Dr. Richard Flavell studying the role of TGF-β signaling in CD8+ T cell biology.
 As an independent investigator, Dr. Sanjabi has led projects in several new research areas.
 In recognition of her unique efforts toward achieving these goals, Dr. Sanjabi has received a number of young investigator awards, including the UCSF Hellman Award, the CFAR Highly Innovative High Risk Research Award, the International AIDS Society’s Creative and Novel Ideas in HIV Research Award, NIH Director’s New Innovator Award, and California HIV/AIDS Research Program (CHRP) IDEA Award.

 Email: shomyseh dot sanjabi at gladstone dot ucsf dot edu